What is Flexibility?

 - Flexibility is the ability to shift the time or location of when energy is used or generated.

 - Smart means the ability to turn on or off a device in response to real time communication signals.

 - A smart and flexible system is one which uses smart technologies to provide flexibility to the system, to balance supply and demand and manage constraints on the network.

 - Flexibility for cost saving, also known as price arbitrage, involves shifting when you use energy to avoid peak charging periods / red band periods to save money.
 These savings are retained by our users.

 - Flexibility for financial reward.
-Businesses are paid by the National Grid or Distribution Network Operators (DNOs) to turn up or down how much energy they use to help balance the grid.
+Businesses are paid by the ESO or Distribution Network Operators (DNOs) to turn up or down how much energy they use to help balance the grid.
 Gridimp trades in these markets on behalf of our clients, selling and providing payments back to our clients.

 Who decides when flexibility is needed and how much is paid?

 The process for deciding when and how much flexibility is needed and the price that will be paid for flexibility is managed by network operators through a series of flexibility markets, overseen by Ofgem.